• Skip to primary navigation

 I experimented with all kinds of juices and mixtures but kept coming back to this for its interesting mix of flavors, low calories, and overall refreshing taste.
 Cardamom and salt really pull through in making this a taste tantalizing beverage that feels like an indulgent cocktail.

-I’m not normally one to count calories (especially pregnant!), but I like putting back liquids, booze-free or not, and having them be on the lighter side just means I can drink more of them.
+I’m not normally one to count calories (especially pregnant!), but I like putting back liquids, booze-free or not.
+Having them be on the lighter side just means I can drink more of them.
 While counting calories regularly is no way to live in my opinion, it can be enlightening to actually look at the calorie load in what you’re eating/drinking.

-Anyhoo, I didn’t start this post intending to go on a calorie tangent so I’ll get back to the grapefruit mocktails at hand.
-While its true, they’re low in calories, tasty, and refreshing, with the perfect tart to sweet ratio – they’re also super easy to make.
+Anyhoo, I didn’t start this post intending to go on a tangent, so I’ll get back to the grapefruit mocktails at hand.
+While its true, they’re low in calories, tasty, and refreshing, with the perfect tart to sweet ratio, they’re also super easy to make.

 No shaker or drink strainer needed and you don’t even really need to measure as you start dumping things into your glass. you won’t get any rewards for preciseness here since the drink is truly pretty forgiving.